devopshobbies/nginx-tutorial/Session 07/README.md

-# Nginx Tutorial - Session 07: HTTP Load Balancing 02
+# Nginx Tutorial - Session 07: HTTP Protocol 02

 Welcome to Session 07 of the Nginx Tutorial, where we'll continue our exploration of HTTP load balancing.
 In this session, we'll dive into reverse proxy basics, demonstrate a reverse proxy setup, discuss the use of backup servers, handling down servers, and demonstrate various load balancing algorithms.